katarinastuart/Sv4_HistoricalStarlings/README.md

 </code></pre>

 <h3>Aligning with bwa mem</h3>
 Here I have my sample names as a list within the file 'sample_names.txt'.
-Aligning with bwa mem:
+We are working with single-end reads, so provide just one fastq file.
+If this was paired-end reduced representation or whole genome sequencing, we could provide a second R2 fastq file.

 <pre class="r"><code>for i in cat sample_names.txt;
 do
 sample=$i